Are You Going Through a Mid-Career Crisis?

 Mid-life and mid-career crises seem to go hand in hand.
 Many people will eventually arrive at the moment when they'll have to process a considerable amount of decisions they've made throughout their lives.

-Just like a mid-life crisis, a mid-career crisis is defined by a sensation of feeling stuck, specifically in your career.
+Just like a mid-life crisis, a mid-career crisis is defined by a sensation of feeling stuck.
 People going through a rougher patch in their professional development will commonly perceive a lack of growth and opportunities in their current work environment.

 The gravity of this issue is underlined by a widely accepted idea that a person's age is generally associated with a continuously growing motivation to extract emotional meaning from life, of which your career is a significant part.

-Very often, the most straightforward and minute tasks will feel abnormally exhausting and will result in an unusually sizeable cognitive effort, which will result in burnout.
+Very often, the most straightforward and minute tasks will feel abnormally exhausting and will result in an unusually sizable cognitive effort, which will result in burnout.

 If all of this sounds "oh, so familiar," chances are you're going through a mid-career crisis.